A lot of millennials overspend to keep up with their friends.

 If you’re afraid to kill the mood when your friend invites you to do something you can’t afford, suggest something free you could do instead.

-Credit Karma’s 30-Day Debt Loss Challenge is a great place to look for cheap ideas, from hosting a potluck with friends (instead of eating out) to inviting them over to your place to watch Netflix instead of going to the movies.
+There are tons of free and cheap activities you could suggest as alternatives, from hosting a potluck with friends (instead of eating out) to inviting them over to your place to watch Netflix instead of going to the movies.
 You could even plan a money-free weekend.

 Limit your card use